-Fine adjustment of the idle speed T
+Fine adjustment of the idling speed T

 Adjust the idle speed with the T-screw.
-If it is necessary to readjust, turn the T-screw clockwise while the engine is running, until the chain starts to rotate.
-Then turn anti-clockwise until the chain stops.
-When the idle speed is correctly adjusted the engine should run smoothly in every position and the engine speed should be safely below the speed at which the chain starts to rotate.
+If it is necessary to re-adjust, turn the T-screw clockwise while the engine is running, until the chain starts to rotate.
+Then turn counterclockwise until the chain stops.
+A correctly adjusted idle speed setting occurs when the engine runs smoothly in every position.
+It should also be good margin to the rpm when the chain starts to rotate.

 WARNING!
-Contact your servicing dealer, if the idle speed setting cannot be adjusted so that the chain stops.
+Contact your servicing dealer, if the idle speed setting cannot be adjusted so that the chain stops at idle.
 Do not use the chain saw until it has been properly adjusted or repaired.